jeffskinnerbox/homelab-portainer-stacks/stacks/desktop/portainer/README.md

 ```

 Now using your browser, log into portainer via this URL: `localhost:9000`.

-Enter Portainer and navigate to target machine to
+Enter Portainer and navigate to the target machine to
 [install Portainer Agent via Portainer][68]:

 * Select **Stacks** > **Add stack** > **Web editor**
 * name the stack via **Name** "portainer-agent".
 * Paste the above YAML script into the **Web editor**.
 * Scroll down to the bottom and click the **Deploy the stack** button.

 ### Step 3: Manage Proxmox Docker Containers via Desktop Portainer
 We now want to connect the Proxmox based `docker-containers` so it can be monitored